Washington Bill Makes It Illegal To Sell Gadgets Without Replaceable Batteries - Slashdot

 None of the phone makers do this.
 As it is now, their batte

-In addition, all it does is require manufacturers to make available manuals, parts, etc. to independent repairers for the same price as made available to its own outlets.
-What prevents the manufacturer from charging $1M for the manual?

-Nothing?
-Except Apple (e.g.) would also have to charge "Apple-authoried repair shops" $1M for the manual.

 Are Ink cartridges next?
-(Score:3)

-Shall we make it illegal to create a printer that detects third party or refilled cartridges and refuses to use them?
+(Score:4, Insightful)

 Laptops (Score:2)